imohit1o1/site_image_crawler/replit.md

 ## Overview

-This is a web-based image crawling application that allows users to scan websites and extract all images found on the pages.
-The application consists of a React frontend with a clean, modern interface built using shadcn/ui components, and an Express.js backend that handles the crawling operations using Puppeteer.
-Users can submit URLs to crawl, monitor progress in real-time, and view detailed results of all discovered images including metadata like alt text, dimensions, and source pages.
+This is a web-based image crawling application that allows users to scan websites and extract all images found across multiple pages.
+The application consists of a React frontend with a clean, modern interface built using shadcn/ui components, and an Express.js backend that handles the crawling operations using both Puppeteer and a simple HTML fetch-based crawler.
+Users can submit URLs to crawl multiple pages (up to specified limit), monitor progress in real-time, and view detailed results of all discovered images including metadata like alt text, dimensions, and source pages.
+The crawler now supports multi-page crawling within the same domain with configurable timeout values in seconds (2, 6, 10 sec options).

 ## User Preferences